Logo VKI

 About ENODISE ENabling Optimized DISruptivE Airframe-Propulsion Integration Concepts

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 860103.
+This project received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 860103.

 Coordinator